CATEGORY > Customer Onboarding

 A good onboarding experience ensures that your customer feels ready to adopt your software.
 By the end of it, they are your advocates and not worried about getting started.

 With a timely and precise training module to cover all bases of your SaaS product, the induction to the hows and whys is when your tool can speak for itself.
-And hence it is also key to ensure that the product is ever-evolving and is guided and self-intuitive.
+Hence it is also key to ensure that the product is ever-evolving and is guided and self-intuitive.
 In my previous blog, I covered the importance of how collaboration between the Product and CS teams helps ease this process in the long run.

 A good onboarding experience includes a kick-off call that includes: